apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.1/admin-api-namespaces.md

 #### Set message-ttl

-It configures message’s time to live (in seconds) duration.
+You can configure the time to live (in seconds) duration for messages.
+In the example below, the message-ttl is set as 100s.

 <Tabs
   defaultValue="pulsar-admin"